 The following details some basic types of COPD treatment that your doctor may use during your therapy:

 In order to prevent or slow the progression of the disease, smoking cessation is the most essential, and most commonly overlooked, aspect of COPD treatment.

 In previous years, no drug has rendered itself of benefit to those who had a desire to quit smoking.
 Thankfully, however, this has changed, and medications are now available to assist people who want to quit.
 Examples are:

 - Nicotine Replacement Therapy - Including gum, inhalers, tablets, patches and nasal spray.
 These aids help reduce cravings, making it easier to quit.

 - Antidepressant Therapy - Taken alone or with nicotine replacement therapy, drugs used for depression, such as Wellbutrin, can also help you kick the habit.

 - Clonidine - Used primarily to treat high blood pressure, this drug is thought to be helpful in treating nicotine withdrawal symptoms for those trying to quit smoking.

 Counseling and quit smoking support groups may also prove beneficial as an adjunct to medication therapy.

 Those who have infection associated with COPD are commonly treated with antimicrobials, also referred to as antibiotics.
-Prescribing antibiotics for conditions that are not associated with a bacterial infection, however, is a thing of the past.
+Prescribing antibiotics for conditions that are not associated with a bacterial infection however, is no longer a common practice among health care providers.
 Most doctors will verify the presence of an infection with a blood or sputum culture.
 Common antimicrobials that you may see added to your treatment if you have a respiratory infection include: